-no ("οὐκ") normally used with the indicative mood, but instead he used the normal "no" used with the subjunctive mood.
-In this context, however, Jesus apparently taught that "no" here means under no circumstances, no possibility of man separating.
-Jesus also emphasized the action of separation ("χωριζέτω").
-This verb indicates moving apart, separating, divorcing.
-This same root word occurs in 1 Corinthians 7:15 (Page 1788): "Yet, if the unbelieving one leaves ("χωρίζεται"), let him leave ("χωριζέσθω"); the brother or the sister is not under bondage in such cases, but God has called us to peace."
+Jesus next responded to the second question of the Pharisees.
+Jesus gave a very thorough answer stating that God never intended divorce, but only permitted it based upon the hardness of heart in certain sinful spouses.
+God intended that the marriage of one man to one woman results in those two people becoming one flesh in marriage.
+Jesus also taught that this union had spiritual dimensions and consequences.
+No man should separate by moving apart, separating, divorcing.
+This same root word occurs in 1 Corinthians 7:15: "Yet, if the unbelieving one leaves (" $\chi\omega\rho$ iζεται"), let him leave (" $\chi\omega\rho$ iζεσθω"); the brother or the sister is not under bondage in such cases, but God has called us to peace."
 This same root word helps us understand both passages, because both passages speak about divorce as "separating" or "leaving."
-The New American Standard translators did not use the same English words, but the Greek text helps you understand the close relationship between the act of "man separates," just as the "unbeliever leaves," but actually separates from the spouse in the sense of "divorce" in Matthew 19:6 (Page 1534).
+The New American Standard translators did not use the same English words, but the Greek text helps you understand the close relationship between the act of "man separates," just as the "unbeliever leaves," but actually separates from the spouse in the sense of "divorce" in Matthew 19:6.